 10.1.
-IN NO EVENT WILL EMISSARY OR ANY EMISSARY ASSOCIATE HAVE ANY LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT (INCLUDING ANY ORDER FORM) FOR INCIDENTAL, INDIRECT, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES OR FOR LOST REVENUE, LOST PROFITS, LOST DAMAGES, LOSS OF GOODWILL, LOSS OF DATA, LOSS OF USE OR INTERRUPTION OF BUSINESS AND CUSTOMER HEREBY WAIVES ANY CLAIM FOR SUCH DAMAGES.
+IN NO EVENT WILL EMISSARY OR ANY EMISSARY ASSOCIATE HAVE ANY LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT (INCLUDING ANY ORDER) FOR INCIDENTAL, INDIRECT, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES OR FOR LOST REVENUE, LOST PROFITS, LOST DAMAGES, LOSS OF GOODWILL, LOSS OF DATA, LOSS OF USE OR INTERRUPTION OF BUSINESS AND CUSTOMER HEREBY WAIVES ANY CLAIM FOR SUCH DAMAGES.

 10.2.
-THE MAXIMUM AGGREGATE LIABILITY FOR EMISSARY AND THE EMISSARY ASSOCIATES ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED, THE AMOUNT PAID TO EMISSARY FOR THE ANNUAL SUBSCRIPTION TERM DURING WHICH THE LIABILITY AROSE (OR, IF THE LIABILITY ARISES DURING A FREE TRIAL PERIOD, THE SUBSCRIPTION FEE FOR THE FIRST MONTH OF THE SUBSCRIPTION TERM STATED IN THE ORDER).
+THE MAXIMUM AGGREGATE LIABILITY FOR EMISSARY AND THE EMISSARY ASSOCIATES ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED, IN THE AGGREGATE, THE AMOUNT PAID TO EMISSARY FOR THE ANNUAL SUBSCRIPTION TERM DURING WHICH THE LIABILITY AROSE (OR, IF THE LIABILITY ARISES DURING A FREE TRIAL PERIOD, THE SUBSCRIPTION FEE FOR THE FIRST MONTH OF THE SUBSCRIPTION TERM STATED IN THE ORDER).
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE LIMITATIONS IN THIS SECTION SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE.

 10.3.
 IN NO EVENT WILL EMISSARY OR ANY EMISSARY ASSOCIATE BE LIABLE FOR ANY DAMAGES FOR BREACH OF CONTRACT UNDER THIS AGREEMENT UNLESS CUSTOMER FIRST PROVIDED TO EMISSARY THIRTY (30) DAYS’ PRIOR WRITTEN NOTICE OF SUCH BREACH AND AN OPPORTUNITY FOR EMISSARY TO CURE SUCH BREACH WITHIN THOSE THIRTY (30) DAYS.